What is a slip and fall lawsuit worth? There is no one number. The compensation a victim in a slip and fall accident receives

-Part of the owner’s duty of care is to fix or remedy the situation within a reasonable period of time, as well.
+Part of the owner’s duty of care is to fix or remedy the dangerous condition within a reasonable period of time, as well.
 If someone spills liquid in a grocery store, the manager or employees should clean it up as soon as possible.
 They can’t wait several hours, because a court is highly unlikely to consider that a reasonable period of time.

-In addition, if a premises becomes unsafe, business property owners should clearly mark the affected area as unsafe.
+In addition, if a premise becomes unsafe, business property owners should clearly mark the affected area as unsafe.
 They can place cones, hazard tape, or warning signs so that customers can clearly see the unsafe area.

 What Type of Injuries Result From a Slip and Fall?

-A slip and fall may sound mild, as if injuries would always be minimal.
+A slip and fall may sound mild as if injuries would always be minimal.
 They aren’t.
 Slip and fall injuries can range from bruises incurred from slipping on a wet floor to traumatic brain injuries (TBIs) or spinal cord injuries sustained in a fall down a flight of stairs.
 Roughly 800,000 people go to the hospital annually because of injuries sustained in a fall, according to the National Safety Council.